Bijman/srb2bld/README.md

 | SRB2 Kart VR          |     ✅    |     ✅*     |     ⛔    |

 *Only 32bit binaries are supported.

 **Compiles and runs successfully with patch (for d4d1181ec6f commit).

-***Compiles successfully, but it can throws SIGABRT error, when running game at low hardware performance.
+***Compiles successfully, but it can throw SIGABRT error, when running game at low hardware performance.

 # Usage (from help text)
 ```